brillout/parcel-ssr/readme.md

 > :warning: This feature is not implemented yet.

-By defining the `staticRender` function you can generate pages at build-time.
+You generate pages at build-time by defining `staticRender`:

 ~~~js
 // render/staticRender.js